Daniel7Sly/ABIS-csharp/README.md

 This is the c# version of it.
 I intend to develop a rust version too.

 # Project suspended
-This version of the projectspended.
+This version of the project suspended.
 A new version of this interpreter and a redesing of the syntax of the language is being reworked in another repository and in rust.

 New repository here (place later link here)

 # Instructions